nseedio/nseed/lab/WritingGridsOnTheConsole/README.md

 - Must support automatic wrapping of long texts.
 - Must support automatic truncating of long texts, ideally by adding ellipses (...).
 - Must support adding of table headers.
+- Must render well in the Visual Studio Package Manager Console.
+- Must work on both Linux and Windows.

 Optionally, it would be nice to have: